rschristopher/ischristtrue.com/src/truth.md

  was crucified for us,
  and on the third day He
  rose again.
-Truth is the word of God, and any articulation of Truth must be revealed to you personally, and Truth (the word of God) is the literal person of Christ Jesus.
+Truth is the incarnate word of God, and any articulation of Truth must be revealed to you personally.
+Truth (the word of God) is the literal person of Christ Jesus.
-In other words, from mathematics to philosophy to literature, Truth in those fields is the revealed word of God, the [logos](logos/index.md), who is Christ Jesus.
+In other words, from mathematics to philosophy to literature, Truth in those fields is the revealed word of God, the [logos](logos/index.md) made visible, who is Christ Jesus.

 To be clear, there is no justifiable epistemology outside of Christianity and these seemingly outrageous claims
- (and historically the concept of epistemology did not even exist prior to Christianity).
+ (and not surprisingly the concept of epistemology did not even exist prior to Christianity).
 There have been
- countless attempts,
+ countless attempts
- but all lead to nihilism,
- to a rejection of knowable truth.
+ (to preserve the fruit without the tree), but all lead to nihilism, to a rejection of knowable truth.
 Rejecting the uniquely Christian notion